Desktop47-02.jpg

 • Porta Napoli: A landmark defensive archway featuring four ornate columns and pediment featuring the insignia of Charles V and Lecce.

-• Sedile: Located near the amphitheatre in the middle of Lecce’s main town square is the exquisitely restored building ( lead slide below) that houses the Tourist Information office of Lecce.
+• Sedile: Located near the amphitheatre in Lecce’s main town square is an exquisitely restored building ( lead slide below) that houses the Tourist Information office of Lecce.

 We spent so much time at the beach during our stay in the Bari/Brindisi areas ( A Week in Puglia - Part I ) that we chose not to venture out of Lecce during our three day stay.
 However, Gallipoli and Otranto would be good options if you are looking to venture out of town.